seedstack/website/content/posts/16-7-release-notes.md

   - Posts
 ---

-We are happy to announce the release of SeedStack 16.7 «Jasmine».
+We are happy to announce the release of SeedStack 16.7 «Jasmine», a maintenance realease.

 # New features

 ## Functional additions

-* There is no new functionals additions.
+* There is no new functional addition.

 ## Java

-* There is no new Java additions.
+* There is no new Java addition.

 ## Business

-* There is no new Business Framework additions.
+* There is no new Business Framework addition.

 ## Web